SpartnerNL/Laravel-Excel/README.md

-## Laravel 4 Wrapper for PHPExcel v0.1.5
+## Laravel 4 Wrapper for PHPExcel v0.1.6

-    Warning: This package is still in development!
+WARNING: We changed the PHPExcel branch from develop to master.

 #Installation